gerstrong/Commander-Genius/readme.txt

 always work.

 KEY        	ACTION             DESCRIPTION
 G+O+D	   	godmode		   In god mode you are invincible!
 C+T+SPACE  	All Items          Gives all items, similar to the original.
+F+I+X		Restore		   Restores the settings as they were in the first time.
+Use this if
+				   CG doesn't display anything

 - SAVE/LOAD GAME -
 The game can be saved by pressing F5 at any point during the game or using the menu.